Ryan Routh: Claimed activities related to Ukraine

-Routh claimed on his social media accounts, as well as in 2022 interviews with The New York Times, Newsweek Romania, and Der Tagesspiegel to have made efforts to recruit foreign soldiers for Ukraine in its war against Russia.
-Newsweek reported Routh had claimed to have fought in Ukraine, while he told The New York Times he did not fight in Ukraine.
-Routh said in a 2022 interview with a Romanian reporter in Kyiv that he flew to Ukraine to join the army in the months after Russia's full-scale invasion, but learned that he was "not an ideal candidate" for the battlefield because he was in his mid-50s with no military experience.
-Later in 2022, Routh said in an interview that after he was rejected for military service, he began recruiting volunteer soldiers for the Ukrainian military.
-Routh complained of roadblocks to Ukraine admitting foreign fighters, telling the publication Semafor that "Ukraine is very often hard to work with, they're afraid that anybody and everybody is a Russian spy".
-Routh was filmed at an April 2022 protest in Independence Square in Kyiv.
-Routh was reported in 2022 and 2023 to have been associated with the International Volunteer Center, a Lviv-based non-profit providing assistance to foreign fighters in Ukraine.
+Routh claimed on his social media accounts and in 2022 interviews to have made efforts to recruit foreign soldiers for Ukraine in its war against Russia.
+At various times Routh claimed to have fought and to have not fought in Ukraine.
+Routh claimed that he flew to Ukraine to join the army after Russia's 2022 invasion, but learned that he was "not an ideal candidate" because he was in his mid-50s with no military experience.
+Later in 2022, Routh said that after his rejection, he began recruiting volunteers for the Ukrainian military.
+Routh complained of roadblocks to Ukraine admitting foreign fighters, stating, "Ukraine is very often hard to work with, they're afraid that anybody and everybody is a Russian spy".
+Routh was filmed at an April 2022 protest in Kyiv.
+Routh was reported in 2022 and 2023 to have been associated with the International Volunteer Center, a Lviv-based non-profit assisting foreign fighters.
 In 2024, after the assassination attempt, the group's founder, Ian Netupsky, said that Routh had never been affiliated with the organization.

-A former volunteer for Ukraine's International Legion, Evelyn Aschenbrenner, branded Routh as "delusional" and a "liar" over his claims that he recruited for the Ukrainian organization, saying Routh was "not, and never has been, associated with the International Legion or the Ukrainian Armed Forces at all".
+A former volunteer for Ukraine's International Legion, Evelyn Aschenbrenner, branded Routh as "delusional" and a "liar" over his claims that he recruited for the Ukrainian organization, saying Routh was "not, and never has been, associated with the International Legion or the Ukrainian Armed Forces".
 Aschenbrenner said of Routh, "He was combative.
 He was argumentative.
-He refused repeatedly to understand basic army policy", further adding, "There was delusions of grandeur and [he was] very disconnected from reality."
-The International Legion for the Defense of Ukraine said in a statement that Routh had "never been part of, associated with, or linked" to it "in any capacity".
+He refused repeatedly to understand basic army policy", adding, "There was delusions of grandeur and [he was] very disconnected from reality."
+The International Legion for the Defense of Ukraine said in a statement that Routh had "never been part of, associated with, or linked" to it.

-Chelsea Walsh, a travel nurse who had met Routh in Ukraine, viewed Routh as "a threat to others" and a "ticking time bomb", and warned a Homeland Security agent upon her return from Ukraine.
+Chelsea Walsh, a travel nurse who had met Routh in Ukraine, described Routh as "a threat to others" and a "ticking time bomb", and notified a Homeland Security agent upon her return from Ukraine.
 She claimed that Routh decided to dedicate his life to protecting Ukraine upon first hearing about the war in 2022, and that he would become "vengeful" and "angry" if he did not get his way.
-Sometime in 2023, Walsh ultimately reported Routh to the FBI for his behavior.
-Routh had also claimed to her to have organized a protest outside President Volodymyr Zelenskyy's home and was jailed for it, although this was not confirmed.
-Walsh repeated her concerns to both the FBI and Interpol.
+Sometime in 2023, Walsh reported Routh to the FBI.
+Routh claimed to her to have organized a protest outside President Volodymyr Zelenskyy's home and that he was jailed for it.
+Walsh repeated her concerns to the FBI and Interpol.
+In November 2023, Routh returned to Hawaii.

-On September 12, 2024, merely three days before the assassination attempt, Routh exchanged messages with British-trained commandos from Afghanistan about recruitment to the Russo-Ukrainian War over the instant messaging app WhatsApp.
+On September 12, 2024, three days before the assassination attempt, Routh exchanged messages with British-trained commandos from Afghanistan about recruitment to the Ukraine military.